Kong/docs.konghq.com/app/_hub/kong-inc/upstream-oauth/overview/_index.md

 title: Overview
 ---

-The Upstream OAuth plugin lets you manage OAuth flows between {{site.base_gateway}} and an upstream service.
+The Upstream OAuth plugin allows {{site.base_gateway}} to consume third-party or external APIs to initiate OAuth flows, which lets you use {{site.base_gateway}} in egress workflows.

-The plugin is designed to support storing tokens issued by the IdP in different backend formats.
+The plugin supports storing tokens issued by the IdP in different backend formats.

 ## How it works